linphone-40685558/group3-coursework/usecases/usecase9.md

 ## Preconditions

 - The system contains data for all cities in the region.
-- The user has to provide a valid country name (Eg. Southeast Asia).
+- The user has to provide a valid region name (Eg. Southeast Asia).

 ## Success End Condition